MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 # New-CMAutoDeploymentRuleDeployment

 ## SYNOPSIS

-Creates a deployment for an automatic deployment rule.
+Create a deployment for an automatic deployment rule.

 ## SYNTAX